adisharm-oss/TerpTracker-Backend/README.md

 4. Fetches and parses the menu page
 5. Lists all available food items
 6. Prompts the user to search for a food
-7. Matches the input against menu items (case-insensitive)
+7. Matches the input against menu items
 8. Follows the nutrition link for the selected item
 9. Extracts and displays calorie and protein values